 Stage 1 Stage 2 Assessment criteria Detailed responses to the assessment criteria set out on page 9-10: Access to preschool Value for money Project readiness Integration with the early childhood system Quality Broader project benefits.
+Note: the OECD will consider all aspects of the application when assessing these criteria.
 Applicants will have the option to provide additional information on the assessment criteria.
 This is not mandatory.
-Please note: the OECD will re-assess the value for money and project readiness criteria with the updated information provided at Stage 2.
+Note: the OECD will consider all aspects of the application when assessing these criteria and may re-assess the value for money and project readiness criteria with the updated information provided at Stage 2.
 Evidence Written responses against the merit criteria will be sought in the application form.
 Evidence may include enrolment profile, details of arrangements or relationships with other organisations, reference to plans and council engagement submitted, or evidence that the project would help address childcare demand.
 Nil